adi4comp/CoSched/CoSched.md

-# CS6215 Project Report
+# CoSched: Controlled Concurrency Testing for Python

-**By: Aditya Ranjan Jha**
+> **Project Report for CS6215 by: *Aditya Ranjan Jha***

 ## Introduction

-In concurrent programming, multiple threads or processes run simultaneously, potentially sharing resources.
+In concurrent programming [[2]](#references), multiple threads or processes run simultaneously, potentially sharing resources.
 Most modern systems, including operating systems, are multi-threaded.
-However, the interleavings among threads can be non-deterministic, making it very hard to formally verify the correctness of concurrent programs.
-An alternative approach is to use testing to identify potential bugs.
+However, the interleavings among threads can be non-deterministic, making it very hard to formally verify [[4,7.8]](#references) the correctness of concurrent programs.
+An alternative approach is to use testing to identify potential bugs [[1,5,6]](#references).
 Systematically testing a concurrent program to explore all possible interleavings is not feasible because it would require testing at the granularity of each instruction.
 For a program with *N* threads, each with *M* lines of code, this could mean *N! × M!* different orders—a computationally infeasible task.
 Instead, we can exercise control over possible schedules by making choices at interesting points in the program, such as synchronization operations.
 This is called controlled concurrency testing.
 In this project, we propose **CoSched**, a tool that controls interleavings by generating schedules based on the synchronization primitives used between different threads.

 ## Background